This Is How Long It Takes To Mine 1 Bitcoin

 Hash rate is a unit of measurement that determines the processing power of a computer or mining hardware relative to a blockchain network.
 It specifically measures how many calculations can be performed per second.
 The most common hash rate denominator, “/THs” refers to trillions of calculations every second.

 Receiving a block reward when mining Bitcoin is ultimately a game of brute force.
-Mining rigs have to solve a problem by spitting out as many calculations as possible until it stumbles upon the correct answer.
-Therefore, rigs with superior hash rates (computational power) are going to solve block rewards more frequently, and therefore mine one BTC faster.
+Mining rigs have to solve a problem by spitting out as many calculations as possible until they stumble upon the correct answer.
+Therefore, rigs with superior hash rates (computational power) are going to solve block rewards more frequently and, therefore, mine one BTC faster.

 2. Difficulty level

-Bitcoin has a constantly fluctuating “difficulty level” which measures how difficult it is for a miner to mine a block.
-Basically, the bitcoin network increases how hard it is to mine a block proportionate to the number of validators on the blockchain.
+Bitcoin's “difficulty level” constantly fluctuates, measuring how difficult it is for a miner to mine a block.
+Basically, the Bitcoin network increases the difficulty level proportionate to the number of validators on the blockchain.
 This is intended to keep the block time and new supply of Bitcoin stable.
 In simple terms, the more Bitcoin miners are active, the higher the difficulty level and more hash power are required to mine 1 BTC.

 3. Block reward